open/close all folders

 - Diagonally used in Tower of the Elephant by Robert E. Howard.
 Conan wipes his blade on the grass after slaying the lion guards of the tower.
 Noted because it serves the same purpose (symbolic cleaning of the sword) but averts the cleanliness of merely shaking it off, adding a barbaric twist to the trope.

-- In The Chronicles of Narnia book, The Lion, the Witch, and the Wardrobe averts this when Peter saves his sister from a wolf by killing him with his sword.
+- The Chronicles of Narnia: The Lion, the Witch, and the Wardrobe averts this when Peter saves his sister from a wolf by killing him with his sword.
 When Aslan comes onto the scene, his first comment that Peter has not cleaned his sword.
 Peter does so and the lion dubs him with an honorific, followed by the advice to always clean his sword.

 - The samurai in Deadliest Warrior's Viking v.
 Samurai fight does this disdainfully once he's finished.

 - Game of Thrones.
 Various badass characters are seen doing this, either on a handy cloth or the person they've just killed (Brienne uses her own sleeve in one episode).
 Strangely averted the first time we see Bronn; he puts a bloody sword back into his scabbard in "The Wolf and the Lion".

 - "Intothe Badlands" Averted multiple times in the Season 2 opener.
 Both The Widow and Tilda think nothing of sheathing bloody weapons.

 - A combat feat to do this menacingly exists in in Pathfinder.
 Downing a foe with the Killing Finish feat, provided for use in performance combat, results in a demoralizing spray of blood against nearby enemies as you prepare for the next one.
 The Mythic Champion ability Clean Blade goes a step further, and involves taking a free action after a successful critical hit to swipe the blood and gore off your blade directly onto an opponent, sickening opponents and potentially blinding them.